pwcremin/pwcremin.github.io/_posts/2017-03-15-discovery-news-bitcoin.markdown

 <img src="/assets/discovery-bitcoin/discovery_service.png" width="350"/>
 </div>

-Go to the menu, select Services, and then Dashboard.
+Go to the menu, select Services|Dashboard.
 Here you will see your newly created Discovery service.
 Click on it.

 <img src="/assets/discovery-bitcoin/view_service.png" width="350"/>

 In order to access this service we are going to need the service credentials.
 Click on Service Credentials and then View the credentials.
-You will need your username and password, so save this data.
+Save your username and password.

-Now lets get setup for Watson News.
-Click on Manage and then Launch Tool.
+Now lets setup Watson News.
+Click on Manage|Launch Tool.

-Using Discovery you can upload your own files, which can then be searched using the power of Discovery, or search the predefined dataset of Discovery News, which is what we are going to do.
+Using Discovery you can upload your own files, which can then be searched using the Discovery, or search the predefined dataset of Discovery News, which is what we are going to do.

 <img src="/assets/discovery-bitcoin/your_data.png" width="350"/>